jurassicLizard/byte-ao/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.md)
 ![GitHub Issues](https://img.shields.io/github/issues/jurassicLizard/byte-ao)

+> ⚠️ **IMPORTANT NOTICE**: This code is provided for educational purposes only.
+> Cryptographic implementations require precise implementation details
+> and must undergo thorough security audits before deployment in production environments.
+> This library has not been formally audited.
+Use at your own risk.

+> ⚠️ **MEMORY SECURITY NOTE**:
+> While ByteArray provides a secure_erase method for purging data from memory, no guarantees can be provided as to the reliable purging of sensitive data,
+> we recommend using more formally audited
+> functions from libraries like OpenSSL for example the OpenSSL_cleanse() function which has undergone extensive security review
+> and provides more reliable and deterministic memory clearing.

 A high-level C++ abstraction for byte array operations designed while exploring cryptographic engineering concepts from Bruce Schneier, Ferguson and Kohno's "Cryptography Engineering" book.

 <!-- TOC -->